polkadot-evm/seeding/README.md

 Adding or removing a role of a member is done with a motion in the collective, with the voting power defined by ranks.

+## Salary and sub-treasury

+The Polkadot EVM Collective has its own salary system and sub-treasury system for future use.
+Their values, right now, is always 0.
+Any increase or funding is only done through Polkadot referendums.

 ### Seeding

 All seeding members are subject to a final vote of a root referendum.
 Please submit PRs